ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 We make the following assumptions in these parameter choices.

-- Inferring the identity of a user in a 5000-strong anonymity set is difficult
+- Inferring the identity of a user in a 5000-strong anonymity set is difficult.
-- After 2 weeks, all clients in a system will have rotated to the new key
+- After 2 weeks, all clients in a system will have rotated to the new key.

+In terms of additional metadata, the only concrete applications of Privacy Pass that use additional metadata require just a single bit.
+Therefore, we set the ceiling of permitted metadata to 1 bit for now, this may be revisited in future revisions.

-The maximum choice of I is based on the equation 1/2 * U/2^I = A. This is because I issuers lead to 2^I segregations of the total user-base U.
+The maximum choice of I is based on the equation 1/2 * U/2^(2I) = A.
-By reducing I we limit the possibility of performing the attacks mentioned in {{segregation}}.
+This is derived from the fact that permitting I issuers lead to 2^I segregations of the total user-base U. Moreover, if we permit M = 1, then this effectively halves the anonymity set for each issuer, and thus we incur a factor of 2I in the exponent.
+By reducing I, we limit the possibility of performing the attacks mentioned in {{segregation}}.

 We must also account for each user holding issued data for more then one possible active keys.
 While this may also be a vector for monitoring the